htw-imi-showtime/showtime-website/content/ss21/bachelor/b4-manifesto/development.md

 This is our Server for the Manifesto application.
 We use Node.js to connect with the [Ableton.js](https://github.com/leolabs/ableton-js).
 With a **Docker-Compose-File** a Kafka-instance will start inside a Docker Container.

-- he Raspberry PIs receive data from the Kafka-instance.
+- The Raspberry PIs receive data from the Kafka-instance.
 - That data will be sent to the Server.
 - The Server receives an **Area-of-interest point** from the Frontend and compares both data streams with each other
 - After evaluation a signal will be sent to Ableton Live.